gregoriorobles/hotcrp2csv/README.md

 # hotcrp2csv
-Python script to transform the list of accepted papers from HotCRP's JSON file into IEEE CS spreadsheet format
+Python script to transform the list of accepted papers from HotCRP's JSON file into IEEE CS spreadsheet format.

 ## Configuration